-About 4 or 5 statistics that were actually taken in Iran.
+About several statistics that were actually taken in Iran.
 The most recent statistic (2006) gives provincial statistics of Iran and the number of Azeri-Turkic in Iran can be upperbounded by 12 million in these statistics.
 So one wonders where do the pan-Turkists get (in 2008) their 45 million?
 Or 30 million?
 Or even 20 million?